WELCOME STAFF AND READERS OF THE NORTH

 I suggest that the students and professors in the

 social and psychological sciences at HSU write Dr. Perry a letter

 Actually, I should thank you students and

 professors in the social and psychological sciences at HSU for

 helping me to think of a title for one of my books.
-It will be titled "Modern
+It will be

-offered to give at HSU.
+the presentations I offered to give at HSU.